kevyuan/12ft-io-remove-paywall-bookmarklet/README.md

 * Prepends "https://12ft.io" to the URL
 * Opens it in the same window

 Warning: The page will be modified by 12ft.io.
-I have no idea what information is collected (if any).
+I do not know if any data is collected by the 12ft.io.
 Use at your own discretion.

 ## Getting Started